Spring has sprung.

 Placing the plants together helps them hold in heat and be protected from outside frost.

 Placing the plants near your home helps keep them protected from the wind which can increase the cold factor.
-A lot of people (especially urban homesteaders) plant a lot of their produce in plants.
+A lot of people (especially urban homesteaders) plant a lot of their produce in pots.

 This is a great option for them since all of their produce can be easily moved to any location desired.